The Call of the Helmeted Hornbill

 Up to 1.7 metres in length (including the 50cm long tail), with a leathery, wrinkled face and sporting a bony casque on top of it’s beak, the bizarre Helmeted Hornbill (Rhinoplax vigil) looks like a survivor from the Cretaceous era.

-The call of this species is almost as amazing as it’s appearance.
-A series of gradually accelerating ‘toop’ notes build up over a few minutes and climax with a mad cackling laugh.
+The call of this species is almost as amazing as it’s appearance – a series of gradually accelerating ‘toop’ notes which build up over a few minutes and climax with a mad cackling laugh.
 In some audio recordings I have made of this species the call in it’s entirety is almost 5 minutes long!

 Additionally, like other hornbill species, the Helmeted Hornbill’s nesting habits are rather unusual.
 A pair of hornbills select a hollow, high up in a rainforest tree & dig about in it with their beaks and casques until it is of suitable dimensions.
 Then the female enters inside, while the male seals her in using mud, leaving only a narrow slit through which he can feed her.
 She remains imprisoned in her nest to incubate the eggs, relying on the male to bring her food.
 Eventually, when the chicks hatch, she breaks out of the hollow, then reseals it again from outside, as she joins the male in bringing food to the nest until the young have fledged.